Thomas Crew, 2nd Baron Crew: Life

 Crew was the son of John Crew, 1st Baron Crew and his wife Jemima Waldegrave, daughter of Edward Waldegrave of Lawford Hall, Essex.
 He was a student of Gray's Inn in 1641 and was studying in Padua in 1647.

 In 1656, Crew was elected Member of Parliament for Northamptonshire in the Second Protectorate Parliament.
 He was elected MP for Brackley in 1659 for the Third Protectorate Parliament.

 In 1660, Crew was elected MP for Brackley in the Convention Parliament.
-He was re-elected MP for Brackley for the Cavalier Parliament in 1661.
+He was re-elected MP for Brackley in the Cavalier Parliament in 1661.
 In 1679 he inherited the barony on the death of his father.

 Crew died at the age of 73.
 As he had no male issue, his fortune was devolved upon his daughters as co-heiresses, while the barony passed to his brother, Rev. Nathaniel Crew.

 Family

 Crew married firstly Mary Townshend, the eldest daughter of Sir Roger Townshend, 1st Baronet of Raynham, Norfolk, by whom he had surviving issue: